 Principle Section relating to Reasons for non-compliance 2 Organisations should have at least an Audit Committee and a Corporate Governance Committee Given that the Fund is a Collective Investment Scheme, this Principle is being complied with at the level of the Manager's holding and ultimate holding companies.
 2 Board Structure with a designated Chairperson, an appropriate combination of executive, non-executive and independent directors and having both genders.
 Given that the Fund is a Collective Investment Scheme with no employees, executive directors cannot be appointed.
-There is no designated Chairperson for the Fund and the Chairperson for board meetings is decided when the directors meet.
-Moreover, the Board of the Manager is fully compliant with this Principle.
+The Board of the Manager is compliant with this Principle except for the minimum number of 2 independent directors.
+The Manager is currently in the process of recruiting an additional independent director.

-Signed for and on behalf of the board of directors on September 26, 2024.
+Signed for and on behalf of the board of directors on September 23, 2025.